XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/tdolls.md

 > [EN Wiki.](https://iopwiki.com/wiki/)
 >
 > [KR "Wiki".](https://gfl.zzzzz.kr/dolls.php?lang=en) Includes in-depth stat analysis.

-### Where can I get the limited drop in a particular map?

-> Enter the map>Combat Info>Rewards>Tap the one you want to get>Look for glowing enemies in the map>Defeat said enemies.
-You can also S Rank the map for an additional chance.

-@ Visual

 ### Why is there a blue negative number in my doll stat page?